kaidez/kaidez.com/new-wordpress-site-notes.md

 * Check itemscope info for the logo and author

+* Make sure .gitignore matches the new site

 ## LYNDA STUFF TO WATCH
 * [WordPress Developer Tips: Enqueuing Styles and Scripts &raquo;](http://www.lynda.com/WordPress-tutorials/WordPress-Developer-Tips-Enqueuing-Styles-Scripts/169879-2.html)